AleksandarFilipov/signalbroker-lin-transceiver/README.md

 The Box casing can be 3D printed from the [STL files](/doc/Ordering%20Information/STL%20Casing)

-The PCB can be manufactured and most parts can be assempled on the pPCB by www.jlcpcb.com by uploading the [gerber, BOM and pick and place files](/doc/Ordering%20Information/PCB%20V1.1%20JLCPCB%20Ordering).
+The PCB can be manufactured and most parts can be assempled on the PCB by www.jlcpcb.com by uploading the [gerber, BOM and pick and place files](/doc/Ordering%20Information/PCB%20V1.1%20JLCPCB%20Ordering).
 The parts that are not in stock at JLCPCB needs to be ordered from a seperate supplier and then handsoldered to the PCB.
 These part can be found in the [BOM Excel file](/doc/Ordering%20Information/Full%20BOM%20V1.1.xlsx).

 >Intention is that the software supports older revision of the PCB, if that's not the case please let us know.